karlgluck/heroes-of-the-storm-replay-parser/README.md

 ## Setup

 This server is intended to run on Linux and was developed on Ubuntu 14.04.1 LTS.
-I have gotten it to run on Windows just fine but it requires some tinkering and a lot of installed apps.
+I have gotten parts of it to run on Windows but it requires some tinkering and a lot of installed apps.
 It's *much* easier to just develop in a virtual machine with [Ubuntu](http://www.ubuntu.com) and [VMware Player](http://www.vmware.com/products/player).
+VMware Player is free, by the way.
+The 'trial' only applies if you activate pro features, which we don't need.

 To get started, grab a copy of this repository: